Rest & Reset vs Weekend Retreat

 | Primary Location | chakrata | chakrata |

-| Why that location | The forest creates a natural cocoon for the nervous system.
+| Why that location | The deodar forest creates a natural cocoon for the nervous system.
 No tourist noise.
-No signal.
-Just the profound quiet of trees and altitude. | Close enough from Delhi to make a weekend feasible.
-Remote enough to create genuine separation. |
+Minimal signal.
+Just the profound quiet of ancient trees and clean altitude air.
+The isolation is not hostile — it is protective. | Close enough from Delhi and Dehradun to make a weekend feasible (3 hours from Dehradun, 7 from Delhi).
+Remote enough — at 2,200m in deodar forest — to create genuine separation from city life.
+This is the sweet spot between accessibility and authenticity. |

 | Rest & Reset | Weekend Retreat | |